APPLY FOR SSD BENEFITS WITH CANNON DISABILITY

 IF YOU HAVE MENTAL IMPAIRMENTS SEEK HELP TO APPLY FOR SSD BENEFITS

-Apply for SSD benefits with Cannon Disability Law.
+Apply for SSD benefits with our law firm, Cannon Disability Law.
 We understand you need to apply for benefits.
 But, the SSA’s application process is difficult to understand on your own.
 The SSA requires you to complete an application form, submit medical records, and complete work reports.
 If you have symptoms of Generalized Anxiety Disorder, Bipolar Disorder, Depression, or some other mental illness, should you get help?
 The answer is yes.
 Especially if you have difficulty understanding what you read or concentrating on tasks.

 What if you have a physical disability?
 You should still apply for benefits.
 Likewise, you may still need help with the application process.
 However, if you have a computer and access to the internet, you can file your application online.
 You can also call you local Social Security office and request that they send you a paper copy of the forms that you need to apply.
 The SSA will be looking to your medical records to determine if you have an eligible disability.

 In order for the SSA to find you have a qualifying disability, you need to make sure they know the names, addresses, and phone numbers of your doctors.
 If you do not have a treating doctor, there are clinics that might treat you for free or for a low cost payment.
 Likewise, there are counselors and mental health clinics that can treat your for disabling mental impairments, like depression and anxiety.
 On this website we have a list of free and low cost health resources for Utah.
 We also have a list of free mental health resources for Nevada.
 You should use these lists to obtain a treating doctor.

 MOST LAW FIRMS DON’T HELP YOU APPLY FOR SSD – BUT WE DO SO CONTACT US TODAY